What is an Active School?

-As part of achieving the Active Flag, it is imperative that we “strive to achieve a physically educated and physically active school community.
-The process aims to get more schools, more active, more often.”
+As an Active School, it is imperative that we “strive to achieve a physically educated and physically active school community.”

 Did you know that it’s recommended that children get 60 minutes of exercise every day?